Nakilon/nakischema/README.md

 * add some real application examples
 * make some tests and GitHub Action for them
 * consider replacing `.is_a?` with `.respond_to?`
+* ability to assert at the same time the range and class (like is it's float or integer)